-Luetkemeyer was first elected to the U.S. House of Representatives in 2008 and re-elected in 2010.
-Missouri Farm Bureau, Missouri Right to Life, the U.S. Chamber of Commerce, and the Missouri Corn Growers Association are just a few of the organizations that so far have endorsed Luetkemeyer for re-election in 2012.
+Luetkemeyer was first elected to the U.S. House of Representatives in 2008 and was re-elected in 2010, 2012, 2014, 2016, and 2018.
+Missouri Farm Bureau, Missouri Right to Life, the National Federation of Independent Business, and the National Rifle Association are just a few of the organizations that have endorsed Luetkemeyer for re-election in the past.

 Luetkemeyer has been recognized for his efforts in Congress on behalf of job creation and economic growth with the Spirit of Enterprise Award from the U.S. Chamber of Commerce, the Guardian of Small Business Award from the National Federation of Independent Business, the Manufacturing Legislative Excellence Award from the National Association of Manufacturers, and the American Financial Leadership Award from the Financial Services Roundtable.